 The minstrel gallery has a single bed.

-Well behaved dogs are welcome after checking with the owner!
+Well behaved dogs may be allowed.
+Please check with the owner!
 10€ cleaning supplement.

 Approximately 800 metres from the house are a variety of shops and facilities.

 These include a petrol station, Leclerc supermarket, cinema and bowling.

 The area is a haven for sailing enthusiasts and beach lovers.

 The nearby charming town of La Foret- Fouesnant is 4km away.
 It has plenty of eating places including creperies.
 The Casino supermarket is open daily until 20h.